Supermartingales as Radon-Nikodym densities and related measure extensions: Proofs: F ollmer countably additive measure on the path space

-Note that $M$ is a martingale exactly if $\tau$ is standard exponentially distributed and $P$ needs to satisfy $P[\tau=\infty]=1$.
-In general, it is not possible to find such a stopping time $\tau$ on $(\Omega,\F)$, think for example of the space $\Omega = \{0\}$ consisting only of one singleton.
-However, let $(\overline{\Omega}, \overline{\F}, (\overline{\F}_t)_{t \geq 0})$ denote an extended filtered space with $\overline{\Omega} = \Omega \times [0,\infty]$, $\overline{\F} = \F \otimes \B([0,\infty])$, and $\overline{\F}_t = \F_t \otimes \B([0,t])$, where $\B$ denotes the Borel sigma algebra, and let $\overline{\tau}(\overline{\omega})$ denote the second component of $\overline{\omega}$ for all $\overline{\omega} \in \overline{\Omega}$.
-Then we can define the probability measures $\overline{P} = P \otimes \delta_\infty$ and $\overline{Q} = P \otimes \mu$ on this extended space, where $\delta_\infty$ is the Dirac measure in infinity and $\mu$ is a standard exponential distribution.
-It is not hard to check that the pair $(\overline{Q}, \overline{\tau})$ satisfies the conditions in \eqref{e:kunita-yoeurp} with $P$ being replaced by $\overline{P}$.
+Note that $Y$ is a martingale exactly if $\tau$ is standard exponentially distributed and $P$ needs to satisfy $P[\tau=\infty ]=1$.
+In general, it is not possible to find such a stopping time $\tau $ on $(\Omega,\F)$, think, for example, of the space $\Omega= \{0\}$ consisting only of one singleton.
+However, let $(\overline{\Omega}, \overline{\F}, (\overline{\F}_t)_{t \geq0})$ denote an extended filtered space with $\overline{\Omega} = \Omega\times[0,\infty]$, $\overline{\F} = \F\otimes\B([0,\infty])$, and $\overline{\F}_t = \F_t \otimes\B([0,t])$, where $\B$ denotes the Borel sigma algebra, and let $\overline{\tau}(\overline{\omega})$ denote the second component of $\overline{\omega}$ for all $\overline{\omega} \in\overline{\Omega}$.
+Then we can define the probability measures $\overline{P} = P \otimes\delta_\infty$ and $\overline{Q} = P \otimes\mu$ on this extended space, where $\delta_\infty$ is the Dirac measure in infinity and $\mu$ is a standard exponential distribution.
+It is not hard to check that the pair $(\overline{Q}, \overline{\tau })$ satisfies the conditions in (\ref{ekunita-yoeurp}) with $P$ being replaced by $\overline{P}$.

-Now the crucial point is that even though a general $(\Omega, \F)$ might not be large enough to support an exponential time $\tau$, the path space of Assumption~($\mathcal{P}$) is always large enough to support $\tau$ --- as long as we allow for explosions to a cemetery state in finite time.
-In general we will not need an exponential time, but a stopping time $\tau$ with distribution $Q[\tau > t] = \E_P[Z_t]$.
-However, this can be easily reduced to the exponential case by a time change.
+Now the crucial point is that even though a general $(\Omega, \F)$ might not be large enough to support an exponential time $\tau$, the path space of Assumption~\ref{assP} is always large enough to support $\tau$---as long as we allow for explosions to a cemetery state in finite time.
+In general we will not need an exponential time, but a stopping time $\tau$ with distribution $Q[\tau> t] = \E_P[Z_t]$.
+However, this can be easily reduced to the exponential case (or to the case of a uniform variable on $[0,1]$) by a time change. \end{ex}